 Complaining about compliance won’t get you anywhere.

 Hiring someone to handle your compliance program will.
-If you’ve ever seen the stories about large scale corporate data breaches or illegal business dealings, you’ve probably asked yourself how this could happen.
+If you’ve ever seen the stories about large scale corporate data breaches, malicious compliance, or illegal business dealings, you’ve probably asked yourself how this could happen.
 The answer?
 A lack of a comprehensive compliance program.

 But having a compliance program in place isn’t enough- you need someone to manage it.